 A killer cold email subject line

-This is what we’ll be talking about for this article, so hold onto your seats.
-However, a point to make here is that your subject line must be less than 60 characters in length.
-Longer than that and it gets truncated and loses its meaning and impact.
+Your cold email subject line must be less than 60 characters in length.
+If you go longer than that, it gets truncated and loses its meaning and impact.

 Personalized content